geetesh-gupta/JSON-Browser/README.md

 - [x] In Table view, view child JSON objects in child JSON Browser window
 - [x] Add Pagination support
 - [x] Edit support in all the views along with child windows
+- [x] Add Search functionality in all the views

 ## Upcoming